MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 #### Task 6 - Create a new retention policy to delete content

-After configuring a retain policy to protect data from deletion, you also need to evaluate the capabilities of retention policies to delete content automatically.
-For demonstration purpose, you will set the deletion threshold to a single day and apply the retention policy to the **Teams Rollout** team, to remove all channel messages older than a day automatically.
+After configuring a retention policy to protect data from deletion, you also need to evaluate the capabilities of retention policies to delete content automatically.
+For demonstration purposes, you will set the deletion threshold to a single day and apply the retention policy to the **Teams Rollout** team, to remove all channel messages older than a day automatically.

 1. Connect to the **Client 1 VM** and browse to Microsoft 365 compliance center (https://compliance.microsoft.com/) as **MOD Administrator**.

-2. In left navigation of the Microsoft 365 compliance center, select **Policies**.
+2. In the left navigation of the Microsoft 365 compliance center, select **Policies**.

 3. Select **Retention** under the **Data** section.